 Telemedicine & digital apps ($)

-Spurred by COVID-19 concerns, the use of telemedicine increased dramatically in 2020.
+Spurred by COVID-19 concerns, the use of telemedicine increased dramatically.
 Many physicians and clinics now offer virtual visits to patients, in addition to the dedicated telemedicine solutions available through insurance carriers or employers.
 Telemedicine is often used for COVID-19 screenings, wellness visits, advice about common health needs like the flu or pink eye, prescription refills, and mental health counseling—all without requiring patients to leave their homes.
 If you have a dedicated telemedicine solution in place, make sure your employees know how to access it; otherwise, you can encourage people to check with their primary care doctor to see if they have video or telephone appointments available.

 Additionally, make sure employees know where to access any apps or digital health solutions you offer that help them get care from home.
 Mental health, chronic condition management, healthcare advocacy, joint health, and other online services can provide ongoing support to employees even if they aren’t comfortable getting care in person.